department-for-transport/coffee-and-coding/20181010_Software_Dev_practices_in_R/README.md

 >In R, the fundamental unit of shareable code is the package.
 A package bundles together code, data, documentation, and tests, and is easy to share with others.

-I'm going to try and pursuade you that writing packages is worth the extra effort in the long run.
+I'm going to try and persuade you that writing packages is worth the extra effort in the long run.

 Everything you need to know about writing packages is here:
 [http://r-pkgs.had.co.nz/](http://r-pkgs.had.co.nz/)